rybarczykj/when2meet-art/README.md

 # when2meet-art

-www.when2meet.com is a simple web-based tool used to collaboratively schedule meetings.
+www.when2meet.com is a popular web-based tool used to collaboratively schedule meetings.
 This tool takes advantage of the way when2meet presents results, a multi-shaded green gridlike calendar, to make fun pixel art on real schedules.

 Gif of the tool in action: